 Join Jill Enfield at

-The collodion process, which is said to have been invented in about 1850, was the first widely used photographic process that produced a negative image on a transparent photographic medium.
+The collodion process, invented around 1850, was the first widely used photographic process that produced a negative image on a transparent photographic medium.
 Other methods of the time, such as the Daguerreotype, produced a one-of-a-kind positive image, which could not be replicated easily.
 With the collodion process, however, the photographer could make an unlimited number of prints from a single negative.
 In addition to the convenience of creating negatives, the collodion process had numerous other advantages.
 It was an inexpensive process, especially in comparison with the daguerreotype.

 Location: Camden, ME United States